Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 A critical practical question is the selection of the density-weighting parameter $\gamma$.
 Typically, the method of cross-validation is employed, but the computation for the current task is expensive and infeasible.
 Accordingly, we construct a tractable \textit{function-space proxy} suitable for Flow Matching, which we term the Geometric Selection Criterion (GSC):

 where $\lambda > 0$ is a trade-off parameter (we set $\lambda = 1$).
-Here, the squared Maximum Mean Discrepancy (MMD) serves as the bias proxy $L(\gamma)$, measuring generation quality.
+Here, the squared Maximum Mean Discrepancy (MMD) serves as the bias proxy, measuring generation quality.
 The roughness functional $\mathcal{R}_{\mathrm{roughness}}(v_{\theta_\gamma})$ derived in \eqref{roughness} serves as the stability penalty.
-Minimizing the GSC identifies a $\gamma$ that achieves the optimal trade-off between faithful data reconstruction and geometric regularity.
+Minimizing the GSC may help identify a $\gamma$ that balances faithful data reconstruction and geometric regularity.